What Does a Credit Bureau Do?

 - For the purposes of underwriting your insurance

-- If you apply for government benefits, or
+- If you apply for government benefits

 - For any other legitimate business purpose, such as renting.

-Why Should I Look at My Own Credit Report?
+Can I Also Obtain My Credit Report?

-Where Can I Get a Copy of My Credit Report?
+How Can I Get My Credit Report?

 Annual Credit Report Request Service - FREE Annual Credit Reports here!